Portrait of the Artist Holding a Thistle

-Portrait of the Artist Holding a Thistle (or Eryngium) is an oil painting on parchment pasted on canvas by German artist Albrecht Dürer.
+Portrait of the Artist Holding a Thistle (or Eryngium) is an oil painting on parchment pasted on canvas by the German artist Albrecht Dürer.
 Painted in 1493, it is the earliest of Dürer's painted self-portraits and has been identified as one of the first self-portraits painted by a Northern artist.
 It was acquired in 1922 by the Louvre in Paris.